akamai/edgeworkers-examples/edgekv/apis/readme.md

 ```

 ### 10. Write an item to an EdgeKV namespace
 You can use the following API to create or update an item in EdgeKV.
-You need to specify the `namespace` and `group` this item belongs to.
-The `namespace` must have been already created, while the `group` will be automatically created for you if it does not exist.
+Data in a namespace is contained inside a logical container called a group.
+When adding a new item, you must specify the destination namespace and group that the item belongs to.
+The namespace must already exist, but a group (if it does not already exist), may be created "on-the-fly" when creating the item.

 #### Endpoint: